HL7/vrdr/input/pagecontent/StructureDefinition-vrdr-death-certificate-intro.md

     * [CodingStatusValues]

 **Note:**
-NCHS will not process submissions where the death certificate contains a 'replace status' of updated_notforNCHS.
 For NCHS submissions the replacement record status (REPLACE) has been deprecated within the VRDR IG, and this field be ignored.
 The replacement status of a submission is now specified as a message parameter and described in the [NCHS Vital Records Messaging IG].